Attractors and bifurcation diagrams in complex climate models: Results

 \section{Results}

-We take advantage of the BD obtained with the standard (computational expensive) technique to test the other two methods described in Sections~\ref{sec22} and \ref{sec23}, and understand under which conditions they can be applied.
+We take advantage of the BD obtained with the standard (computationally expensive) technique to test the other two methods described in Sections~\ref{sec22} and \ref{sec23}, and understand under which conditions they can be applied.